weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 To prove this, let the left and right members of (10) be denoted by E and F, respectively.

-Suppose xe E. Then xe A and xe Bu C, that is, x € B or x € C (pos- sibly both).
+Suppose xe E. Then xe A and xe Bu C, that is, x  \in  B or x  \in  C (pos- sibly both).
 Hence xe A n Bor xe A n C, so that xe F. Thus Ec F.

-Next, suppose x€ F. Thenxe An Bor xe An C. Thatis, xe A, and xeBu CC.
+Next, suppose x \in  F. Thenxe An Bor xe An C. Thatis, xe A, and xeBu CC.
 Hence xe An (Bu C), so that Fc E.

 It follows that E = F.